Nuclide: Types of nuclides

 A set of nuclides with equal proton number (atomic number), i.e., of the same chemical element but different neutron numbers, are called isotopes of the element.
 Particular nuclides are still often loosely called "isotopes", but the term "nuclide" is now considered the correct one in the general case when no specific element (Z value) encompasses them.
 In similar manner, a set of nuclides with equal mass number A, but different atomic number, are called isobars (isobar = equal in weight), and isotones are nuclides of equal neutron number but different proton numbers.
 Likewise, nuclides with the same neutron excess (N − Z) are called isodiaphers.
 The name isotone was derived from the name isotope to emphasize that in the first group of nuclides it is the number of neutrons (n) that is constant, whereas in the second the number of protons (p).

 See Isotope#Notation for an explanation of the notation used for different nuclide or isotope types.

 Nuclear isomers are members of a set of nuclides with equal proton number and equal mass number (thus making them by definition the same isotope), but different states of excitation.
 An example is the two states of the single isotope shown among the decay schemes.
 Each of these two states (technetium-99m and technetium-99) qualifies as a different nuclide, illustrating one way that nuclides may differ from isotopes (an isotope may consist of several different nuclides of different excitation states).

 The longest-lived non-ground state nuclear isomer is the nuclide tantalum-180m, which has a half-life in excess of 10^{17} years.
 This nuclide occurs primordially, and has never been observed to decay to the ground state.
-(In contrast, the ground state nuclide tantalum-180 does not occur primordially, since it decays with a half-life of only 8 hours to ^{180}Hf (86%) or ^{180}W (14%).)
+(In contrast, the ground state nuclide tantalum-180 does not occur primordially, since it decays with a half-life of only 8 hours to (86%) or (14%).)

 There are 251 nuclides in nature that have never been observed to decay.
 They occur among the 80 different elements that have one or more stable isotopes.
 See stable nuclide and primordial nuclide.
 Unstable nuclides are radioactive and are called radionuclides.
 Their decay products ('daughter' products) are called radiogenic nuclides.